OUR STAFF

 Shreya Tandri

-Shreya joined Community Voices Heard in June 2023 after previously working on the Policy & Political Affairs team of the Human Rights Campaign in Washington, D.C.
-She holds a Bachelor's Degree concentrated in Systemic Racism, Sustainable Urbanism, and Public Policy from New York University.
+Shreya joined Community Voices Heard in June 2023 after working at the Human Rights Campaign in Washington, D.C.
+She holds a B.A. from New York University, where she studied public policy with a focus on urban development and racial inequality.